 |Minimum wall thickness stemmed elements||1 mm|

-Thus, mind to adapt the wall thickness for the polished cast materials at least at 0.8mm.
-In wire it should be 1.20mm.
+Thus, the mind to adapt the wall thickness for the polished cast materials at least at 0.8mm.
+In wire, it should be 1.20mm.

 Bronze is a relatively malleable material.
-Most stressed and fragile area may be distorted.
+The most stressed and fragile areas may be distorted.
 We recommend that you thicken them to avoid distortions.

 Bronze models do not have the ability to be printed with objects enclosed within another object.
 This is because the object is first printed in wax, which requires supports for otherwise free-floating objects.

-For a successful 3D print in wax that will later be casted into bronze, a minimum space of 0.3 mm is required.
-This allots enough space for the excess was liquid to drained from between the object’s walls during the printing process.
+For a successful 3D print in the wax that will later be casted into bronze, a minimum space of 0.3 mm is required.
+This allows enough space for the excess was liquid to drain from between the object’s walls during the printing process.
 A gap of less than that will result in defects in the final product.